morispi/LRez/README.md

       --all, -a:                    Extract all barcodes
-      --output STRING, -o STRING:   File where to output the extracted barcodes (optional, default: stdout) --duplicates, -d:             Include duplicate barcodes (optional, default: false)
+      --output STRING, -o STRING:   File where to output the extracted barcodes (optional, default: stdout) --duplicates, -d:             Include duplicate barcodes (optional, default: false) --threads INT, -t INT:        Number of threads to use (optional, default: 1)

+#### Stats

+`LRez stats` allows to retrieve general stats from the BAM file.

+      --bam STRING, -b STRING:      BAM file to extract barcodes from --regions INT, -r INT:        Number of regions to consider to define stats (optional, default: 1000) --size INT, -s INT:           Size of the regions to consider (optional, default: 1000) --output STRING, -o STRING:   File where to output the extracted barcodes (optional, default: stdout) --threads INT, -t INT:        Number of threads to use (optional, default: 1)

 #### Index BAM